University Policies

 Transferability of Credits

 The transferability of credits earned at the school is at the complete discretion of a school to which you may seek to transfer.
 Acceptance of the degree you earn is also at the complete discretion of the school to which you may seek to transfer.
 If the credits and/or certificate you earn at Chi University are not accepted by the school to which you seek to transfer, you may be required to repeat some or all of your coursework at that school.
 For this reason, you should make certain that your attendance at this school will meet your educational goals.
 This may include contacting a school to which you may seek to transfer before attending to determine if your credits/certificate will transfer.
-Students can transfer in up to 50% of MS-TCVM program credits through a combination of credits earned at outside institutions, credit earned through non-degree seeking (NDS) status, or experiential learning credit.
+Students can transfer up to 56% of MS-TCVM, 74% of MSIVM-Canine, 58% of MSIVM-Equine, and 15% of DIVM programs through a combination of credits earned at outside institutions, credit earned through non-degree seeking (NDS) status, or experiential learning credit.
 Transfer credits are not accepted for the Graduate Certificate program.
 Students requesting transfer credits to be evaluated from an outside institution must submit a Request for Transfer Credit Approval form to the Admissions Office prior to the start of the first semester.
-Transfer credits will be evaluated upon the receipt of official transcripts, and only transfer credit evaluations performed by Chi University and approved by the President are final.
+Transfer credits will be evaluated upon the receipt of official transcripts, and only transfer credit evaluations performed by Chi University and approved by the Provost are final.
 Students will be notified of the credits accepted for transfer prior to the end of their first semester.
 A student may receive transfer credits, provided:

 Semesters